 4) Temperature setting of the air conditioner.

-If the difference between temperature desired and indoor/outdoor temperature is huge, then the air conditioner will need lot more electricity to cool the indoor air to desired temperature as the compressor will run for longer duration.
-If the temperature is set at 18oC (64.5oF) and the outdoor temperature is 38oC (100oF) then the electricity required will be lot more than when thermostat temperature is 24oC (75oF) and outdoor temperature is 38oC (100oF).
-As per study by ACEEE (American Council of Energy Efficiency Economy), increase of each oC can save 3-5% of units consumed.
+If the difference between temperature desired and indoor/outdoor temperature is huge, then the air conditioner will need lot more electricity to cool the indoor air to the desired temperature as the compressor will run for a longer duration.
+If the temperature is set at 18oC (64.5oF) and the outdoor temperature is 38oC (100oF) then the electricity required will be a lot more than when thermostat temperature is 24oC (75oF) and outdoor temperature is 38oC (100oF).
+As per the study by ACEEE (American Council of Energy Efficiency Economy), an increase of each 1oC of thermostat setting can save 3-5% of units consumed.
 This can considerably bring down the units consumed per month in the electricity bill.

-What is the ideal temperature that should be set on thermostat?
+What is the ideal temperature that should be set on the thermostat?

 Does “Quick Cool” option in Air Conditioners help?

 Setting an air conditioner to quick cool sets it’s temperature to 18 or 16 oC (64.4oF or 60.8oF).
 This means that the compressor stops only when the indoor temperature reaches this level.
 But while coming down from 35 or 40 oC (95oF or 104oF) it would have surely crossed 24oC (75.2oF) which is a comfortable temperature.
 So using “Quick Cool” option does not help because more electricity is used to get the temperature down to 18oC (64.5oF) whereas compressor would have stopped in between if the temperature was set to 24oC (75.2oF) thereby consuming less electricity.

 How do old air conditioners without thermostat work?